Have you ever found yourself crying and feeling down, wondering why life is so hard to deal with? You’re definitely not alone.

 Unless motivated by pain or pleasure, they’ll usually pick #2.
 Thus, it could be argued that procrastinators create much of their own hardships.

-Life is also hard because many Americans who have children are not really fit to be parents.
+Life is hard because many Americans who have children are not really fit to be parents.

 When you’re a child of parents who potentially didn’t have very good parents themselves, then your life struggles are increased even before flying the nest due to a lack of proper upbringing, ie: potentially lack of structure, a lack of teachings on how to create a balanced and focused life, and a lack of healthy interactions.

-Life is also hard because social constructs such as marketing, social media, and politics are changing at light speed as it seems.
+Life is hard because social constructs such as marketing, social media, and politics are changing at light speed.

 Many youths who are going to college are unaware that they are majoring in degrees that will not lend to their employability, thus, many cannot and will not be able to get approved for a home loan due to high student loan debt.
 It’s a vicious cycle.
 If one chooses to be an entrepreneur, it can literally take a decade to see any substantial success.